How does All of Us assess diversity? What communities does All of Us consider “underrepresented in biomedical research?”

 • Sexual orientation: People who select any sexual orientation choice other than straight (e.g., gay, lesbian, bisexual, queer, asexual, etc.)

-• Gender identity: People who select any gender identity choice other than man or woman (e.g., non-binary, transgender, genderfluid, questioning, etc.)
+• Gender identity: People who select any gender identity choice other than man or woman (e.g., non-binary, transgender, genderfluid, questioning, etc.) or whose gender identity is different from their sex assigned at birth

 • Educational attainment: People without a high school diploma or GED

-• Geography: Residents of established rural and non-metropolitan zip codes, based on the HRSA Federal Office of Rural Health Policy data files
+• Geography: Residents of established rural and non-metropolitan ZIP codes, based on the HRSA Federal Office of Rural Health Policy data files

 • Disability: People with a physical, functional, cognitive, or other condition that substantially limits one or more life activities